connervieira/Predator/CONFIGURATION.md

 - `alert_databases`
     - This setting contains the file names all of the alert databases used by Predator.
         - `license_plates` should be set to (if anything), a plain-text list of license plates that Predator should show a heightened alert for.
         - `traffic_cameras` should be set to (if anything), an ExCam database of speed, red-light, and traffic cameras.
+Leaving this blank will disable traffic camera alerts.
+        - `alpr_cameras` should be set to (if anything), a Predator JSON database of ALPR cameras.
+Leaving this blank will disable ALPR camera alerts.
     - Each value in this section should either be left blank, or be a file path relative to the root project folder.
         - For example, if your alert database is in `/home/pi/Data/alerts.txt`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.txt`, not the the full file path.